eosphoros-ai/liteio/doc/en/quick-start.md

 # Quick Start

-The Quick Start Guide helps you to seup a local K8S cluster and deploy NexusProject in it.
+The Quick Start Guide helps you to seup a local K8S cluster and deploy LiteIO in it.
 It is only for testing purpose.

 ## Preparing Node